Category:

 Rivalries

 Adrian Street engaged in a long and violent feud with “Macho Man” Randy Savage during the mid-Eighties, just prior to Savage’s debut with the World Wrestling Federation.
-Savage and Street battled throughout the Memphis-based CWA, with Miss Linda often becoming involved in the heated rivalry.
+Savage and Street battled throughout the Memphis-based CWA, with Miss Linda often involved in the heated rivalry.
 At one point, Savage even tried to deliver a Piledriver to Street’s alluring valet.
 Street gave up a great deal of size to The Macho Man, but he was more than used to overcoming such hurdles.
 Savage was on the receiving end of a great deal of punishment from the 210 lb.
 Street during their classic battles.
 After his run with Savage, “Exotic” Adrian engaged in another memorable feud with the equally flamboyant “Universal Heart Throb” Austin Idol.
-Idol and Street had many bloody battles during this period and their feud was one of the hottest on the Gulf Coast circuit.
+Idol, and Street had many bloody battles during this period, and their feud was one of the hottest on the Gulf Coast circuit.

-While wrestling in the Pensacola territory, Street won the prestigious Southeastern Heavyweight title not once, but four different times.
+While wrestling in the Pensacola territory, Street won the prestigious Southeastern Heavyweight title not once, but four times.
 True to form, The Exotic One eventually had his Southeastern championship belt refitted with a custom pink leather strap.
 In 1986, Street signed a recording contract with Rhino Records and released the album “Shake, Wrestle and Roll.”
 Backed by his band, The Piledrivers, he had previously released two singles, which were included on the record, along with new material.
 Adrian Street also appeared in several notable films, including the award-winning Quest for Fire, Rewind, and The Canterbury Tales.
-He was featured prominently (along with Roddy Piper, Lou Albano and a slew of 1980s ring performers) in Grunt: The Wrestling Movie.
+He was featured prominently (along with Roddy Piper, Lou Albano, and a slew of 1980s ring performers) in Grunt: The Wrestling Movie.

 Adrian Street continued his success in major wrestling promotions such as Jim Crockett’s NWA Mid Atlantic and Bill Watts’ Mid-South (later UWF), winning the Mid-South TV title in 1984.
 Despite his outrageous gimmick, he never competed in the WWF, possibly due to his smaller stature.
 However, Vince McMahon eventually created a similar character in “Adorable” Adrian Adonis during the mid-1980s, and later with Goldust and Chuck and Billy in the mid-1990s.
 Street’s innovative character had paved the way for many of the features we see in professional wrestling today, including face paint, spandex, and valets.